Home | Money | Energy | Food & Drink | House & Garden | Grow Your Own | Backyard Hens | Transport | Links | Books | Green Gear

 • Fan Assisted - here conventional elements at the sides or top and bottom heat the oven with the fan circulating the air to even the temperature inside the cavity.
 Some are more efficient than others.

-• Conventonal - these do not have a fan and the oven cavity will have heat zones from hot at the top to cool at the bottom, just like a fan oven.
+• Conventional – these do not have a fan and the oven cavity will have heat zones from hot at the top to cool at the bottom.
 Usually the cheapest option to buy.

 Electric Cooking - Hob Tops

 • Solid plates are the cheapest to buy but they take a while to heat up and cool down.
-Using them efficiently means you have to get used to switching off early.
+Using them efficiently means you have to get used to switching off early as well as waiting for them to heat up.

-• Halogen Hobs - just like a ceramic hob except the heat source is very instant.
-Easiest to use but nearly the most expensive to buy.
+• Halogen Hobs – just like a ceramic hob except the heat source is very instant.
+Nearly as easy to use as gas but more expensive than standard ceramics although the price difference is quite small nowadays.

-• Induction - in theory the most efficient as the pan is heated by magnetic induction.
-Pretty expensive to buy though.
+• Induction – in theory the most efficient as the pan is heated by magnetic induction.
+They were pretty expensive to buy but the price has fallen a lot.
+You do need ferrous metal pans – you can’t use an aluminium pressure cooker for example.

 Oil Fired Aga & Rayburn Cookers

-These are more a lifestyle choice than efficient cookers.
+I think these are more a lifestyle choice than efficient cookers.
 In fact you need a pretty good income to feed them.
 They look great, some love cooking on them but boy do they cost a packet to run.
-There are gas fueled versions, slightly less expensive to run.
+There are gas fuelled versions which are slightly less expensive to run.
+Often they run radiators as well and are part of the house heating system.

 Solid Fuel & Woodburning Stoves